Getty & iStock controlled-vocabulary keywords in seconds. Not nights.

 What makes PixTagger different from a generic AI image tagger?+

 PixTagger isn't a single "describe this image" call.
 We run a layered pipeline tuned specifically for stock marketplaces: a vision pass writes a buyer-focused title, a two-sentence commercial description, and a keyword list ordered strongest-first (the leading keywords carry the most search weight on Adobe Stock and Getty).
-For video, we read three frames in time order from every clip and compare them to detect real camera movement — Zoom In, Panning, Tracking Shot, Aerial View — that single-frame tools miss.
+For video, camera movement is not guessed from the frames at all: tick "Detect camera movement" and we measure how the picture actually moved across the whole clip, in your browser, before anything uploads — so a slow gimbal drift is caught and a locked-off tripod shot stays correctly silent instead of collecting a move it never had.
 A second pass then maps your keywords onto Getty's official controlled vocabulary and checks each term against what's actually in the frame, so your Getty CSV passes validation without invented tags.
 We build on proven OpenAI vision models, but the value is in this stock-specific workflow — not the raw model.

 How does multi-frame video tagging work?+